 If you’re looking for a historic and iconic hotel in downtown Las Vegas, then the Plaza Hotel is your best bet.

-The Plaza Hotel, which has been recently remodeled, brings a bit of that iconic 1970s vintage Vegas vibe to a modern experience.
+The Plaza Hotel, recently remodeled, brings a bit of that iconic 1970s vintage Vegas vibe to a modern experience.

 The rooms are bright, clean, and modern, but the body of the hotel maintains that 70s vibe.

 Why Go: One of the biggest draws of the Plaza is the one and only bingo room in downtown Las Vegas!
-With six different sessions held daily, you’ll have plenty of chances to get in on the action.
+With six different daily sessions, you’ll have plenty of chances to get in on the action.
 So even if you’re not a big “gambler”, this is a great spot to get in on the fun.

 It doesn’t get much more old-school Las Vegas then the Golden Nugget.

 This is that iconic rat-pack Elvis vibe you get when you think of the golden days of Vegas.
-With one of the oldest casinos in Vegas, it has remained a staple of the town for over 70 years.
+With one of the oldest casinos in Vegas, it has remained a town staple for over 70 years.
 While the hotel is historic there have been updates since 1946, luckily, and make this a very happening spot.

-Why Go: Definitely explore “The Tank” and the “Hide Out” pool, some of the coolest pool spots in all of Vegas.
+Why Go: Explore “The Tank” and the “Hide Out” pool, some of the coolest pool spots in all of Vegas.
 Where else can you relax next to a 200,000-gallon shark tank and soak up the rays on three separate floors of pool space?!

 Why Go: You’ll be smack dab in the middle of downtown to walk around to other casinos, hotels, restaurants, and entertainment.